smaranjitghose/streamlit_course/Module 4/Module 4.md

 #### **Conclusion**

-Advanced selection widgets like `st.multiselect()`, `st.pills()`, and `st.feedback()` enable sophisticated user interfaces that feel modern and engaging.
-The movie night planner demonstrates how these widgets work together to create personalized experiences with multiple input types and user feedback collection.
+With `st.multiselect()`, `st.pills()`, and `st.feedback()` in your toolkit, you can handle the complex user interactions that single-choice widgets cannot accommodate.
+These advanced functions enable applications to capture multiple selections, visual preferences, and structured ratings, transforming simple interfaces into sophisticated tools that respond to nuanced user needs while maintaining reliable data collection.